appsody/website/content/docs/stacks/develop.md

 ## Next steps

 Packaging allows a stack developer to build all the components of a stack and enables the stack to be used via Appsody CLI commands.
 The packaging process typically involves: building the stack container image, creating archive files for each template and configuring a local Appsody repository.
-Learn how to package a stack [here](package).
+For more information, see [Packaging Stacks](package).

 ---